YoungerDryas89/Archiver/README.md

 Usage: archive.py [option] [option2]

 Options:
-        -CH/ch [url] - Check if a URL already exists in the wayback machine and return it's information if it does -ARCH/arch [url] - Archive a URL
+        -CH/ch [url] - Check if a URL already exists in the wayback machine and return it's information if it does\n -ARCH/arch [url] - Archive a URL\n
         -CHARCH/charch [url] - Archive a url if it doesn't already exists -OUTT/outt [filename] - Output a list of archived urls in text format -H/h - Print this help message